serkanbal/databases-with-recyclerview-lab/README.md

 - Make a RecyclerView (with all required components) to display the names of the grocery items

 **Bonus:**
-- Create a custom layout for the ListView item to show more info from the database
+- Create a custom layout for the item in the RecyclerViewto show more info from the database

 #### Starter code